acidonper/ansible-training/training/lesson04/README.md

 ## Goals

-Create an Ansible inventory with the following requisites:
+Create an Ansible inventory file named "inventory" with the following requisites:

 * 3 groups (north, south, west and east)
 * Each group has to contains a couple of devices (Example: **north** has student01 and student02, **south** has student03 and student04, ...)